RadAlpaca11/robot-experiments/miscNotes/dataCollectionNotes.md

 [Collected data](https://huggingface.co/datasets/RadAlpaca11/lerobotTests)
 [images](https://huggingface.co/datasets/RadAlpaca11/lerobotTests/tree/main/picsAndVids)

+# Summary of data
+We have data on 3 robots, the [x arm](../magma/lerobotTests/xarm6RobotDataTest20250529.parquet), [kuka](../magma/lerobotTests/kukaRobotDataTest20250603.parquet), and [sawyer](../magma/lerobotTests/sawyerRobotDataTest20250603.parquet) arm.
+They each have over 10,000 data points.

 # Overall
 We collect data using the Genesis simulator and output it as a .parquet file, which is the same format as lerobot datasets.
 The images are collected in a .zip file to make things neater and easier to download.
 The data is then uploaded to HuggingFace for easy access and sharing.